alonsodomin/sbt-spark/notes/about.markdown

-[sbt-spark](https://www.github.com/alonsodomin/sbt-spark) is an SBT plugin to remove all the boilerplate that you need to put in your SBT build files whenever you start working in an Spark application.
+[sbt-spark](https://www.github.com/alonsodomin/sbt-spark) is an SBT plugin help you remove all the boilerplate that you need to put in your SBT build files whenever you start working in an Spark application.